Efforts to Address Climate Change

 Under its Environmental Security Regulations, the Tokyo metropolitan government has prepared and submitted this report since fiscal 2010 based on the System for Reporting on Climate Change Activities of Small and Medium-Sized Companies, which covers stipulated business establishments within the City of Tokyo.

-The United Kingdom Government introduced the CRC Scheme in 2010 under the Climate Change Act 2008, to improve energy efficiency and cut CO2 emissions.
-The scheme mandates the reporting and reduction of carbon emissions resulting from the energy use in the business premises of qualifying companies.
+The United Kingdom Government introduced the SECR Scheme in 2019.
+The scheme mandates the reporting of carbon emissions and energy use in the business premises of qualifying companies.

-EU Energy Efficiency Directive (EU EED) Article 8
+EU Energy Efficiency Directive (EU EED) Article (Europe)

-Around 99.9% of company vehicles that we lease in Japan are defined by the Ministry of Land, Infrastructure and Transport as low-emission models.
-Our fleet also includes 301 hybrid vehicles, an increase from 296 in FY2016/17.
-All newly introduced vehicles in FY2017/18 were low-emission models.
-We will deploy more such vehicles as existing leases expire.
-Moreover, we have set targets to reduce the CO2 emissions per mileage driven of leased vehicles of Nomura Securities from the previous year.
+Approximately 99.9% of company vehicles that we lease in Japan are defined by the Ministry of Land, Infrastructure and Transport as low-emission models.
+All newly introduced vehicles in FY2019/20 were low-emission models.
+We have also introduced fuel cell vehicles since fiscal 2014.
+We will deploy more such low-emission vehicles as existing leases expire.
+In FY2021/22, Nomura Securities is working to reduce total CO2 emissions from all of its leased vehicles in comparison with the fiscal year ended March 2020.

 Participating in BE FREE Tokyo Bicycle Sharing Project

 Nomura is a leading partner of the Be Free Tokyo bicycle sharing project.
 By sharing bicycles that have a low environmental impact, the project aims to help further reduce greenhouse gas emissions.